GIC Chairman, Michael Drury, shares his insights from GIC’s recent conference in Mexico City from October 4-6, 2017.

 Last week, many Fed officials gathered at the Kansas City Fed’s Jackson Hole Symposium to give their take on the need to make or delay the initial rate hike.
 Vice Chairman Stanley Fisher carried the Fed’s central message – it is still too early to decide about a September hike.
 Before he spoke, several speakers […]

-GIC Chairman Michael Drury takes a look at the global economy today.
+GIC Chairman Michael Drury takes a look at the state of the global economic expansion.

-GIC Chairman and Chief Economist of McVean Trading and Investments discusses income inequality in the US.
+Chairman and Chief Economist of McVean Trading and Investments LLC discusses the value of the dollar and deflation.

-Chief Economist of McVean Trading and Investments Michael Drury talks about the ECB and the global recovery.
+GIC Chairman and Chief Economist of McVean Trading and Investments Michael Drury talks about some developments around the globe and how good things come in threes.